funkyfuture/inxs/docs/faq.rst

 Am I cognitively fit to use ``inxs``?
 -------------------------------------

-If you're comfortable with Python and ``lxml``, you propably are.
+If you're comfortable with Python and delb_, you propably are.
 Just give it a try to solve a smaller problem.
 If you don't get a grip on something that may be due to the immature documentation.